veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 The advantages here are significant: for one the loading experience is faster as the HTML and CSS coming from the server display right away vs. awaiting the Javascript file to unbundle and render the HTML and CSS.
 Additionally in case the browser is unable to execute the javascript bundle because of an incompatibility (ex. using legacy browsers such as IE 10), we were able to create fallback solutions using the already rendered HTML and CSS.
 Most important, however, is that using Next.JS allows developer to use the same code base they use on the front-end of their application to also run on the back-end, significantly reducing the amount of complexity.

 Lastly, our initial evaluation of NextJS showed that it worked well with a number of other Javascript components such as user interface libraries, search, and translation.

+#### How can I get started?

+Check out the Quickstart documentation in our README.md.
+You can also look at the [Next.JS](https://nextjs.org/learn/ "Next.JS") tutorial site to learn more.

 ### AirTable